Władysław Tatarkiewicz: Career

 During World War I, when the Polish University of Warsaw was opened under the sponsorship of the occupying Germans – who wanted to win Polish support for their war effort – Tatarkiewicz directed its philosophy department in 1915–19.

 In 1919–21 he was professor at Stefan Batory University in Wilno, in 1921–23 at the University of Poznań, and in 1923–61 again at the University of Warsaw.
 In 1930 he became a member of the Polish Academy of Learning.
+He supervised the 1928 master's thesis and the 1934 doctoral thesis of the National Radical Camp leader Jan Mosdorf, who became his leading student.

 During World War II, risking his life, he conducted underground lectures in German-occupied Warsaw (one of the audience members was Czesław Miłosz).
 After the suppression of the Warsaw Uprising (August–October 1944) he again consciously risked his life when retrieving a manuscript from the gutter, where a German soldier had hurled it (this and other materials were later published as a book, in English translation titled Analysis of Happiness).

 After World War II, he taught at the University of Warsaw.
 In March 1950 Tatarkiewicz was demoted and banned from teaching after seven of his students (including Henryk Holland and Leszek Kołakowski), who were activists in the Polish United Workers' Party, presented a "Letter of 7" which denounced him for "privileging 'objective-bourgois' science instead of Marxist engagement" and opposing "the construction of socialism in Poland".

 Władysław Tatarkiewicz died the day after his 94th birthday.
 In his Memoirs, published shortly before, he recalled having been ousted from his University chair (by Henryk Holland, a politically connected former student).
 Characteristically, he saw even that indignity as a blessing in disguise, as it gave him freedom from academic duties, and leisure to pursue research and writing.

 And in sum it is a good existence: that of a retired old professor.
 He still has something to do, but is under no compulsion.
 He only voluntarily imposes compulsions on himself.
 He has time: at any time of day, he can go for a walk in the park—as long as his legs will still carry him.
 Equally, or even more, important is this: he no longer has ambition, he has ceased to be a rival to others.
 He is no inconvenience to others, they have no need to fear him, they have no reason to envy him: in this situation—without opponents, rivals and enemies—life is considerably more tolerable.

 Tatarkiewicz reflected that at all crucial junctures of his life, he had failed to foresee events, many of them tragic, but that this had probably been for the better, since he could not have altered them anyway.